Princess Charlotte Could Make History When Kate Middleton’s Third Baby Arrives But Only If It’s A Boy

 Kate Middleton’s royal baby is due this month, according to several news outlets.
 While there’s been a lot of speculation about how Kate and Prince William are preparing for the birth, few articles have spared a thought for how the older siblings, Charlotte and George are getting ready for the new addition to their family.
 For Charlotte, the baby’s arrival will be especially significant if it turns out to be a boy.
 It’s all because of changes to the rules of succession.

-As People Magazine notes, before the Succession to The Crown Act of 2013, Charlotte would be bumped down the line of succession if Kate Middleton had another son.
+As People Magazine noted, before the Succession to The Crown Act of 2013, Charlotte would be bumped down the line of succession if Kate Middleton had another son.
 That’s because men outranked women when it came to ascending to the throne.
 But because of the changes to the rules, Charlotte has the right to be the Queen of England before her younger sibling even if the baby is a boy.
 This is a first for The British Monarchy.

 According to People, the law affects all royals who were born after Oct.
 28, 2011.
-It also removed a clause that disqualified a royal from the wearing the crown if they married a Roman Catholic.
+It also removed a clause that disqualified a royal from wearing the crown if they married a Roman Catholic.
 Princess Charlotte is currently the fourth in line to the throne after Prince Charles, Prince William, and little Prince George.
 Prince Harry will move down a spot when this child is born and will become the sixth in line.

 How Princess Charlotte will make royal history with the arrival of her new sibling https://t.co/P2santE8PJ pic.twitter.com/BmlYwmesdN